adinn/balloon/README.md

 applications.
 This agent maintains various running statistics on operaton of the GC in any Java application it is loaded into.

-By default stats are appended to file .balloonstats.log. but thye can also be redirected to System.out.
+By default stats are appended to file $CWD/app-root/data/.balloonstats.log (on the assumption that this directory already exists) but they can also be appended to file redirected $CWD/.balloonstats.log or to System.out.

 Stats will normally be dumped at each GC but the agent imposes certain limits on dump frequency to ensure they do not occur too frequently or